micahaperry/FizzBuzzInterviewTask/README.md

 ## Main Task

 The task is to fork this repository, and complete the following steps.
-Requirements should be implemented in a TDD manner (one commit per task):
+Requirements should be implemented in a TDD manner (one commit per task), and code should be clearly documented.

 1. Implement the `IFizzBuzz` interface in the `FizzBuzz` class
    * Method `FizzBuzzifyAnInt` should return string representation of input integer (i.e. `1` as an input returns `"1"`), with the following substitutions: